51Degrees/specifications/pipeline-specification/features/caching.md

 This works well when cloud requests are being made for one product.
 (For example, Device Detection.)
 However, it becomes significantly less effective when the cloud request is being made for multiple products.
-At present, there are no plans to address this.
+At present, there are no plans to address this as most users only query one product at once.

 ## Process flow